rarimo/collabland-rarimo-poh-action/README.md

 <div align="center"><h1><b>Rarimo Proof of Humanity Collab.Land Action</b></h1></div>

-This repo implements an [Collab.Land] action to add `/verify` command to your Discord server and allow members to verify their humanity using the [Rarimo Proof of Humanity] case.
+This repo implements an [Collab.Land] action that adds `/verify` command to your Discord server and allow members to verify their humanity using the [Rarimo Proof of Humanity] case.

 ## Table of Contents